RainyDayTea/uoft-course-checker/README.md

 - `targetChannel`: The ID of the Discord channel the bot will message to.
 - `requestIntervalMs`: The time in milliseconds between POST requests made to the UofT timetable API.
 - `retryAfterFailure`: If true, the app will keep trying to make requests to the timetable after an error occurs.
 - `requestOptions`: Contains various parameters for selecting a specific course.
-May require some experimentation.
+Note that it's not known which options are mandatory for the API to give a working response and it may require some experimentation.
+However, the current parameters seem to be sufficient.